openresty/lua-nginx-module/README.markdown

 * number
 * string
 * nil
-* table (the table may be recursive, and contains member of types above.)
+* table (the table may be recursive, and contains members of types above.)

 The `ok` is in boolean type, which indicate the C land error (failed to get thread from thread pool, pcall the module function failed, .etc).
 If `ok` is `false`, the `res1` is the error string.

 The return values (res1, ...) are returned by invocation of the module function.
 Normally, the `res1` should be in boolean type, so that the caller could inspect the error.

-This API is useful when you need to execute below types of tasks:
+This API is useful when you need to execute the below types of tasks:

-* CPU bound task, e.g. md5 calculation
+* CPU bound task, e.g. do md5 calculation
 * File I/O task
 * Call `os.execute()` or blocking C API via `ffi`
 * Call external Lua library not based on cosocket or nginx